xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

     - But closed-source, picky on network cards, and is a resource hog (on RAM, for example)
   - Proxmox VE can do this as well
     - A Debian-based OS for virtualization
-    - System itself is open source and free, charges fee on technical support
+    - The system itself is open source and free, but it charges a fee on technical support
     - Based on QEMU
   - Or simply install QEMU on your Linux distribution
-    - QEMU: free, open source, ~~the chosen one (by multiple Linux VM solutions)~~
+    - QEMU: free and open-source, ~~the chosen one (by multiple Linux VM solutions)~~
     - You need to type a long command to start the VM, but easier management is possible with Libvirt and Virt-manager

 But for NVIDIA GPUs and laptops, things are more complicated: